See also Social media compared

 Use this with a Twitter handle to give credit for an idea or reference.

 I learned today that DNA can be used to store cultural data such as books and images.
 HT @DigitCurator

 RT @belfastceltic Belfast Celtic Celebration features music, dancing, food on the Maine Coast.
-You'll find an entire schedule at http://celtic.com.
+Entire schedule at http://celtic.com.

 If you edit someone's Tweet--perhaps to make it short enough to add your own comment before it--change "RT" to "MT":